-February 15, 2025 – Wild Coast Raw Pet Food has been identified as the source of a bird flu infection in house cats in Oregon.
+February 15, 2025 – Wild Coast Raw Pet Food has been identified as the potential source of a bird flu infection in house cats in Oregon.

 The Oregon Department of Agriculture collected samples from the affected cats pre- and post-mortem, and from open containers of the raw pet food.
-Tests confirmed the presence of Highly Pathogenic Avian Influenza (HPAI or bird flu) in both cats and the food samples.
+Tests confirmed the presence of Highly Pathogenic Avian Influenza (HPAI or bird flu) in both cats and some of the food samples.

 Pets with bird flu infections may have a fever, lethargy, low appetite, reddened or inflamed eyes, discharge from the eyes and nose, difficulty breathing, and/or neurological signs like tremors, seizure, incoordination, or blindness.